CHARLES HENRI JOSEPH LEICKERT

 Measurements: 10 7/8" H x 14 5/8" W [canvas]; 16 1/8" H x 20" W x 2" D [frame]

-Relined in the 20th century.
-Canvas in fine condition, stable and with minimal craquelure; varnish layer would benefit from being cleaned eventually, though it presently remains bright and enjoyable with relatively minor yellowing from age; under UV examination, extreme edges of the painting with inpainting where frame would rub the surface, speck touchups in a few spots of the sky, one spot of touchup to the centermost cloud.
-Housed in a contemporary frame with minor wear.
+An exquisite presentation.
+Cleaned by our conservator and in pristine condition.
+Relined in the 20th century; canvas in fine condition, stable and with minimal craquelure; under UV examination, extreme edges of the painting with inpainting where frame would rub the surface, speck touchups in a few spots of the sky, one spot of touchup to the centermost cloud; housed in a contemporary frame with minor wear.